Maddie's Family Reunion--Flash Fiction

 “Yes, mother scrubbed extra hard, and managed to get most of the mud out, but it was never quite like a nice new dress again.”

 Maddie stood up, and the children knew not to pester her for another story just yet; after all, she was really old, and needed to rest often.
-At least that’s what they thought, because when you’re only six or seven or fifteen, any age beyond twenty-five seems positively ancient.
+At least that’s what they thought, because when you’re only six or seven, any age beyond twenty seems positively ancient.

 She walked across the grass, missing no one, stopping to chat, and finally the party was over, and as the guests left, she sat on her swing, feeling at once happy and melancholy.